 How Can You Respond, Not React, to Parenting Advice?

 From well-meaning family members to enthusiastic friends, everyone seems to have their own nugget of wisdom to share about pregnancy and motherhood.
-While we can't control the torrent of advice, we do have the power to shape how we respond to it.
+While you can't control the torrent of advice, you do have the power to shape how you respond to it.
 By learning strategies to handle and process feedback, you can stay true to your own ideas while learning from the perspectives of others.
+Let's explore how you can respond instead of react to parenting advice.

 The Weight of Feedback

-When advice pours in from all directions, it's easy to feel overwhelmed or even doubt ourselves.
-Family, friends, partners, and even medical professionals have their opinions on what we should do and how we should do it.
+When advice pours in from all directions, it's easy to feel overwhelmed or even doubt yourself.
+Family, friends, partners, and even medical professionals have their opinions on what you should do and how you should do it.
 But we’re here to remind you that feedback is not a mirror reflecting your worth; it's a window into the experiences, values, and beliefs of others.
 Feedback is not so much about you as it is about their perspective.
 Embracing this mindset can depersonalize feedback, transforming it into a unique opportunity to learn about others, even when you don't see eye-to-eye.

 The Art of Responding, Not Reacting

 Sometimes, when hearing feedback, we react instead of respond.
-Our bodies can become tense and struggle to take in new information.
-We may even find ourselves getting defensive.
+Your body can become tense and struggle to take in new information.
+You may even find yourself getting defensive.
 A simple act such as taking a deep breath can help counter this instinctive reaction.
 Pausing before responding creates a space for a more thoughtful engagement with the feedback.
 Instead of becoming frustrated with feedback, let's find ways to use it for growth.

 Categorizing Feedback: Destructive vs. Constructive